fuomag9/fuomag9.github.io/picalcprivacypolicy.md

 **Information Collection and Use**

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to Email, Name, Google profile picture and device information (such as ram, model, etc).
-The information that I request will be retained on your device and is not collected by me in any way.
-When submitting a score in the scoreboard the time that your device took to calculate the necessary digits for submission, your device model and a random identifier will be uploaded on Firebase and made publicily available to anyone that uses the app.
-These information can be deleted at any time by deleting your account from within the application.
+For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to device information (such as ram, model, etc).
+The information is anonimized as much as possibile and only used for debugging or crashes investigation.
+All information is automatically collected by firebase crashalytics

 The app does use third party services that may collect information used to identify you.

-Link to privacy policy of third party service providers used by the app
+Link to privacy policy of all third party service providers that could be used by the app

 *   [Google Play Services](https://www.google.com/policies/privacy/)
 *   [AdMob](https://support.google.com/admob/answer/6128543?hl=en)